guansss/webpack-monkey/README.md

 ### webpack-monkey's method

 webpack-monkey provides a simple solution for this by extending webpack's HMR API.
-You only need to add a few lines to your userscript's entry file:
+You only need to put these few lines in your userscript's **entry file**:

 ```js
 if (module.hot) {